create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **supportedProfiles**: ProfileInfoArray

 Returns the list of all profiles that are supported by this browser.
+This property is read only.

 #### **supportedComponents**: ComponentInfoArray

 Returns a list of all components that are supported by this browser.
+This property is read only.

 #### **concreteNodes**: ConcreteNodesArray

 Returns a list of all concrete node classes that are supported by this browser.
+This property is read only.

 #### **abstractNodes**: AbstractNodesArray

 Returns a list of all abstract node classes that are supported by this browser.
+This property is read only.

 #### **baseURL**: string

-A String value containing the URL against which relative URLs are resolved.
+A String value which can be read and written, containing the URL against which relative URLs are resolved.
 By default, this is the address of the web page itself.
 Although this feature is rarely needed, it can be useful when loading a `data:` or `blob:` URL with `Browser.loadURL`, or when using `Browser.createX3DFromString`.
 The value of *baseURL* will only be used with the external browser.

 #### **currentScene**: X3DScene | X3DExecutionContext

 The real type of this class is dependent on whether the user code is inside a prototype instance or not.
 If the user code is inside a prototype instance the property represent an X3DExecutionContext otherwise it represent an X3DScene.
+This property is read only.

 #### **element**: X3DCanvasElement

 Returns a reference to the corresponding X3DCanvasElement.
+This property is read only.

 ### Methods